Finding Contentment and Joy in the Christian Life

 Trusting God’s Plan

 When we don’t trust God’s plan for us, we often start making our own plans for our lives.
-This ultimately leads to disillusionment when our vision for our lives and reality are out of sync.
+This ultimately leads to disillusionment when our vision for our lives and God’s vision for us are out of sync.
 We blame God because we feel like He’s not doing what He’s supposed to do.
 However, the truth is that God’s plan for us may be very different from our own.
-Proverbs 16:9 says “in their hearts humans plan their course, but the Lord establishes their steps.”
-We can plan all we want, but it is God who is ultimately in control.
+Proverbs 16:9 says:

 When we submit to God, we can be sure that we’re walking in obedience to His plans for us, and we will receive God’s guidance, power, and blessings to fulfill God’s vision for us.
 That doesn’t mean everything will be easy.
 It does mean that we can find peace and contentment because we are no longer—knowingly or unknowingly—fighting against God’s vision for our lives.